AkiraBrahe/BTX_ExpansionPack/README.md

   - Enable the `Shell Shuffler` mod by removing the date part from one of its two mod.json files.
 - **To disable playable vehicles**:
   - In the `BTSimpleMechAssembly` mod.json file, change `"SalvageAndAssembleVehicles"` to `"false"`.
-  - Remove these mods from your mods folder: Abilifier, AbilityRealizer, BTX_CustomPilotDecorator, BTX_PlayableVehicles, and Lifepaths.
+  - Remove these mods from your mods folder: Abilifier, BTX_CustomPilotDecorator, BTX_PlayableVehicles, and Lifepaths.

 ## Credits